Proposed Chicago south suburban airport: Lake Calumet site

 Four months after the election of Mayor Richard M. Daley in August 1989, the Lake Calumet site was submitted by Daley as an alternative site to the IASPPC.
 By February 5, 1990, Daley released a feasibility study for the Lake Calumet site which indicated that the $5 billion cost to construct the airport would be partially funded by a passenger facility charge which would generate $1.8 billion.
 Federal legislation sealed the passenger facility charges on August 2, 1990, in the 101st Congress's 2nd session through H.R.
 5170.

 The proposed airport would have resulted in the demolition of Chicago's Hegewisch neighborhood along with portions of suburban Burnham and Calumet City and faced staunch opposition from Hegewisch residents.
 After facing opposition from Senate President Pate Philip and concerns over the cost of the airport, Daley declared the airport proposal "dead."

 O’Hare expansion

 After his failure to build the Lake Calumet airport, Daley focused his efforts on the expansion of O'Hare Airport.
-Opponents of the O'Hare expansion are supportive of a third airport.
+Some opponents of the O'Hare expansion are supportive of a third airport.